Arvoria/RobaseService/docs/introduction.md

 + It can save on `HttpService` budget and lowers the amount of downloaded data
 + Saves unnecessary lines of code rooting through tables
 + Gruesome sanity checks are a thing of the past!
 Making a request to a key using `::GetAsync()` will always return profound information:
-    `(success: boolean, value: string | table)`
+    `(success: boolean, value: any)`
-    Success is either true or false - if the information was retrieved or sent successfully.
+    Success is either true or an error is thrown.
     Value will be the response body with a successful request or the whole response dictionary if it fails.

 ### Extending Robase and managing your data